lohvht-zz/went/Tour.md

 ## Comments
-A comment in nondescript starts with `//` ending with the end of line, or has the form of `/* anything and everything inluding newlines! */`.
+A comment in `Went` starts with `//` ending with the end of line, or has the form of `/* anything and everything inluding newlines! */`.
 All comments are ignored by the interpreter

 ## Variable assignments
 Variables are assigned in the following way: